 For native hedges all herbaceous species at the base of the native hedgerows are to be retained to increase biodiversity and none of the above operations apply save the clearance of litter as defined.
+To achieve this, a minimum 1m buffer zone shall be left uncut/undisturbed at the base of the hedgerow.
 Mixed native hedgerows to the site boundaries should be managed to achieve an 'A' shape.